alic3woodstock/tclgz_loader/README.md

 <code> wish startgzdoom </code> <br />
 <br />
 To play again you only need to cd to the project folder and run startgzdoom.tcl (wish startgzdoom.tcl).

+To add a game, map or mode you need to edit the csv file.
+You can use LibreOffice calc for that, you just need to remember to save as CSV.
+Id and name must be unique.